pcgentry/candy_machine/readme.md

 So in the first notebook in the series, a random algorithm is used to establish a baseline for what happens when no intelligent routing of candy happens.

+Much as we would expect, all the Wuzzles die.
+This is because the same Wuzzle cannot lick the same candy more than once, and there are never new candy introduced, so eventually all the Wuzzles starve to death.
 ![](images/random_wuzzle_population_over_time.png)

+I use the term "**Wuzzlpocalypse**" to represent the day that the last Wuzzle dies of starvation.
+In each simulation, the day is recorded and you can see a distribution of how long that takes in the graph below.

 ![](images/random_distribution_final_days.png)

+Next we can see the total number of licks that happen in each simulation as well as the mean of them.
+You can see that early on the number climbs quickly and as the candy supply diminishes, the number levels off and everyone dies.

 ![](images/random_total_licks.png)

+Last, we look at licks per day.
+It is similar to the last graph, but focused on each day rather than a grand total for the simulation.

 ![](images/random_nightly_licks.png)

 ## Incremental Learning